riskmr3275/Machine-Learning/ML/Class-1.md

 - **AI in Games**: Programs that play chess or video games against humans.

 ---
-#Hello World this is the test message
+#Hello World, It just a test message
 ## **2. Machine Learning (ML)**
 ### Definition:
 ML is a subset of  AI.
 Instead of giving explicit instructions, ML teaches machines to learn from data and improve with experience.